iadod/iadod.github.io/about.md

 ---
 About Site:

 So, I have a habit of taking notes on my phone, laptop and desktop.
 Then going back and elaborating on them.
 Then if they are long enough, I post here.
-I like lightweight editors like notepad.
+I prefer lightweight editors like notepad.

 About Me: